 PureVPN is run by a company called Gaditek, which is based in Karachi, Pakistan, although the VPN is officially under Hong Kong jurisdiction.

-While PureVPN looks good on the surface, testing and analysis for the PureVPN review uncovered a number of problems.
-These problems included data leaks, slow speeds, broken features, and connection problems.
+While PureVPN looks good on the surface, testing and analysis for the PureVPN review uncovered many problems.
+These problems included data leaks, slow speeds, broken features, and connection issues.
 Here is a brief overview of the pros and cons:

 - Live chat support